anand-patel05/SCoT/README.md

 # SCoT Project Page

-This repository contains the project page for:
+This is the official repository for SCoT:

 **SCoT: Similarity-guided Conflict-aware Task Consolidation for Continual VQA**